 3. Power Off Unused Components

-Putting the microcontroller into deep-sleep mode is a brilliant technique for reducing power consumption.
+Putting the microcontroller into deep-sleep mode is a brilliant technique for reducing total power consumption.
 But other components like logic integrated circuits (IC) or communication IC can still drain significant current even when your microcontroller is in deep sleep mode.

 This issue can, thankfully, be minimized.
 Instead of having a single voltage regulator on the PCB, you can use two regulators to separately power the microcontroller and the other components.
 This method allows the microcontroller to turn off the power of other components before entering deep sleep mode.